- Code ARCH2041

 - Areas of interest Archaeology

-- understand the methodologies and research objectives of environmental archaeology;
+- critically evaluate the main concepts, methods and techniques of environmental archaeology;

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.